Between Lexical Computing CZ s.r.o. and you, the customer

 - >8: 20% reduction in fees plus LCC to provide customer with a plan to improve the service, to be ratified by the customer.

-- The service is subject to a fair use policy (FUP) in order to prevent massive overloading of the service by individual users at the cost of all others.
-In particular, the FUP applies to the number of allowed requests by an individual user per one minute, one hour and one day, defined as any subsequent 60 seconds, 60 minutes and 24 hours, respectively, and defaulting to 50, 900 and 4,000 requests, respectively.
+- The service is subject to a fair use policy (FUP) in order to prevent massive overloading by individual users at the cost of all others.
+The FUP applies to the number of search requests (not to the volume of data transferred) per one minute, one hour and one day, defined as any subsequent 60 seconds, 60 minutes and 24 hours, respectively, and defaulting to 50, 900 and 2,000 requests, respectively.
 Further requests will be denied automatically upon exceeding any of these limits.
 Applying FUP does not constitute a violation.